Wheat futures rally as weather risks rattle markets

 * Technical buying, short covering accelerate gains

-CHICAGO, April 22 (Reuters) - U.S. wheat futures rallied to their highest point in more than two months on Monday as crop weather concerns in the Northern Hemisphere supported prices and triggered technical buying and short covering which accelerated the climb, analysts said.
+CHICAGO, April 22 (Reuters) - U.S. wheat futures rallied to their highest point in more than two months before the session closed on Monday as crop weather concerns in the Northern Hemisphere supported prices and triggered technical buying and short covering, which accelerated the climb, analysts said.

 Corn and soybeans followed wheat higher on concerns over Argentine crops and attacks on a Ukrainian grains port.